-Small and Medium Enterprises / Local Industry Promotion for Latin America (B)
+Small and Medium Enterprises / Local Industry Promotion for Latin America (A) Job Report

-Job Report
+Name:

+Country:

-Name: Country: Organization and present post: E-mail:
+Organization and present post:

+E-mail:

-- Remarks 1: The Report should be typewritten in English (12-point font, A4 size paper), and total pages of the report should be limited to 5 pages. - Remarks 2: Each participant is required to have presentation in 10 minutes based on this Job Report and IAS at the early stage of the training for the purpose of making the training more effective and fruitful by comprehending the situations and problems of the participants each other.
+Remarks 1:The Report should be typewritten in English (12-point font, A4 size paper), and total pages of the report should be limited to 5 pages.

+Remarks 2: Each participant is required to have presentation in 10 minutes (including interpretation if necessary) based on this Job Report and IAS at the early stage of the training for the purpose of making the training more effective and fruitful by comprehending the situations and problems of the participants each other.